Paris - France + Germany = Berlin

 Words as vectors of numbers

 The vectors themselves are just sequences of numbers.
 They don’t mean a lot in isolation, much like a single word in a foreign language written in an exotic alphabet.
-When these vectors are compared, however, they provide a fascinating insight into the relationships between words.
-This comparison allows us to interpret the vectors in natural language terms (to extend the above metaphor - this is like having a translator for that foreign alphabet).
+Having more words (vectors) helps - each provides context for the others.
+We can start to combine and compare words by doing linear algebra on the vectors.
+This provides a fascinating insight into the relationships between words.
+Comparisons also allow us to interpret the vectors in natural language terms (to extend the above metaphor - this is like having a translator for that foreign alphabet).

 We can explore this a little with visualisation.
 It is practically impossible to display vectors with e.g. 300 dimensions graphically in a way the human eye can interpret, but there are techniques available to compress high dimensional vectors so that we can visualise a more-or-less faithful representation of them in 2-dimensional space.
 The t-SNE (t-Distributed Stochastic Neighbour Embedding) algorithm is one such approach that is designed to preserve the local structure of the network - arranging the vectors according to how neighbours relate to one another.